ariga/atlas/doc/md/lint/analyzers.md

 ### Backward Incompatible Changes

-Backward-incompatible changes, which are also known as breaking changes, are schema changes that are not compatible with the previous version of the schema, and have the potential to break the contract with applications that rely on the old schema.
+Backward-incompatible changes, also known as breaking changes, are schema changes that have the potential to break the contract with applications that rely on the old schema.
 For instance, renaming a column from `email_address` to `email` can cause errors during deployment (migration) phase if applications running the previous version of the schema reference the old column name in their queries.